gabrielemariotti/cardslib/doc/CARDGRID.md

  1. a `CardView` with the ID `list_cardId`

-This kind of View, doesn't support this `Card` features:
+This kind of View, doesn't support these `Card` features:

  1. swipe action
  2. collapse/expand action